The Content window

 Graphic card resolution

-Width, height, frequency: The resolution & frequency of the projector that is attached to the Display.
-If you have multiple projectors connected to a single Display, you need to create several Outputs for this Display.
+Width, height, frequency: The resolution & frequency of the projector that is attached to the Media Server.
+If you have multiple projectors connected to a single Media Server, you need to create several Outputs for this Media Server.

-Force resolution: When checked (the default), Display will switch to the user-provided resolution.
+Force resolution: When checked (the default), Media Server will switch to the user-provided resolution.
 If not checked, it will remain in whatever resolution it previously was.

 Stage

-Stage x, y, width, height: This delimits the zone of the stage this particular Display will show.
+Stage x, y, width, height: This delimits the zone of the stage this particular Media Server will show.

-Back color: The background color of the Display, i.e. the color when no cue is shown on top.
+Back color: The background color of the Media Server, i.e. the color when no cue is shown on top.
 Black by default.

 Softedge

-When multiple Displays overlap on the Stage, a softedge will automatically be computed by Onlyview so that the two projectors blend perfectly.
+When multiple Media Servers overlap on the Stage, a softedge will automatically be computed by Onlyview so that the two projectors blend perfectly.
 This feature is enabled in Display Setup -> General -> Enable Softedge.

 For a variety of reasons, this feature may not be sufficient: